microsoft/botframework-cli/specs/OrchestratorCLI.md

 The mainstream bot language recognition development cycles with Orchestrator is assumed to be as follows

 1. Create Intent-utterances example based .lu definition referred to as *label file* using the Language Understanding practices as described in Language Understanding [2] for dispatch (e.g. in a .lu file or within the Composer [3].
-2. Download Natural Language Representation Model (will be referred to as the *nlr*).
+2. Download Natural Language Representation Base Model (will be referred to as the *basemodel*).
 3. Combine the label file .lu from (1) with the base nlr model from (2) to create a *snapshot* file with a .blu extension.
 4. Create another test .lu file similar to (1) with utterances that are similar but are not identical to the ones specified in the example based .lu definition in (1).
 5. Test quality of utterance to intent recognition